yale-cpsc-419-25sp/ButterRush/README.md

 - User can submit multi-item order(s)
 - Users can add items to / delete from a cart before ordering
 - Buttery workers can mark an order as “in progress” or “done”*, shows on user page and notifies them through email
-- EXTRA FEATURE: allow buttery to edit opening times – maybe this should be limited to within regular hours?
+- EXTRA FEATURE: allow buttery to edit opening times

 Alpha Figma Wireframe: https://www.figma.com/design/uW76eWa8seOk0Rx3qsZXxy/ButterRush-Mockup?node-id=706-2&t=QNjWS0G9IW2NYc2R-1

+## What we’ve implemented (Beta):
+- Improved and more consistent UI
+- Bug fixes: email, order queue
+- Feature that allows butteries to mark ingredients as in or out of stock

 ## Implementation Instructions: